another-ai/stable_cascade_easy/README.md

 # Dimensions(Width and Length)
 - multiples of 128 for Stable Cascade, but the app will resize the image for you, so you can use any size you want

+# Guidance Scale and Guidance Scale Decode
+- Choice the value that you want for Guidance Scale, for the guidance scale Decode now is hidden because value different than 0 cause error and consequent not creation of the image

 # Output
 - Created images will be saved in the "image" folder